fractl-io/fractl/README.md

 http://localhost:8080/_e/ZipZap/User
 ```

-To make sure the new user is persisted in the store, try the following request:
+To make sure the new user is persisted in the store, try the following `HTTP GET`:

 ```shell
 curl http://localhost:8080/_e/ZipZap/User/jane@zipzap.com